 During the early years, some members were drawn to the Society out of a desire to practice a sociology that was informed by their religious beliefs and values, particularly the Church’s expanding social teachings.
-Others wanted to devote their skills as sociologists to the service of the Church.
+Others wanted to devote their skills as sociologists to the service of the Church by conducting applied research.
 Still others were interested primarily in studying the role of religion in society more broadly.
-A reading of the early journal articles reveals that some of the original members perceived mainstream American sociology as hostile to religion, and so they sought to establish a distinctly “Catholic sociology.”
+A reading of the early journal articles reveals that some of the original members perceived mainstream American sociology as hostile toward religion, and so they sought to establish a distinctly “Catholic sociology.”
 But by the late 1950s, this separatist instinct was waning, and increasing numbers of ACSS members recognized that although their religious faith might influence the substantive topics they chose to investigate, religious faith was not the basis for a different type of sociology (good empirical sociology was good empirical sociology).